More Ingredients for an Altarelli Cocktail at MiniBooNE: Summary

 \section{Summary}

 To summarize, we have presented some reflections on the $4.7\sigma$ excess of low-energy ($\text{few} \times \SI{100}{MeV}$) $\nu_e$-like events in MiniBooNE.
 In the first part of the paper, we have considered two-particle--two-hole (2p2h) interactions with final state radiation.
 In such events, only the final state photon would be visible to MiniBooNE and would mimic a $\nu_e$-induced electromagnetic shower.
 We have developed a simple toy model for 2p2h interactions with and without extra radiation, and while this model is certainly not suitable for precision calculations, it has proven useful in estimating the impact of such interactions on the MiniBooNE anomaly.
-As shown in \cref{fig:MBEvts_EQE}, we predict about 40 extra background events from this channel, which would reduce the significance of the anomaly by about $0.4\sigma$, see the first two rows in our summary table, \cref{tab:SummarySignificance}.
-Throughout \cref{tab:SummarySignificance}, we assume that the excess's systematic uncertainty scales linearly with the background rate, modulo the substituted/updated backgrounds considered in this work.
-In actuality, the systematic uncertainty should be reevaluated in the presence of new electron-like contributions.
-What we wish to demonstrate is the general trend of a reduction of significance, without placing particular emphasis on the exact numerical value of the updated significance.
+As shown in \cref{fig:MBEvts_EQE}, we predict about 40 extra background events from this channel, which would reduce the significance of the anomaly by about $0.4\sigma$.
+While the contribution to the MiniBooNE excess from this class of events is not too dramatic, we hope that identifying this class leads to more detailed investigations, especially as we look forward to future measurements from the liquid argon SBN experiments.